Measuring your Greyhound's foot for Original Hunnyboots®

 One of the hardest things to do in the world of online shopping is to buy a product without trying it on.
 Hunnyboots are designed to fit your Greyhound like a human training shoe or sneaker fits you – a snug and comfy fit.
 There are many methods to measure and we'll go through some of them.

-- The measurement we're trying to capture is your greyhound's foot contact with the ground.
+- The measurement we're trying to capture is your greyhound's foot contact with the ground, think of a wet footprint.

 - For accuracy, your greyhound must be standing and the foot weight-bearing.